eur-nl/prep-pub-pkg/episodes/manuscript.Rmd

 ::: checklist
 #### Steps to take

--   According to the instructions in the [Guideline for the archiving of academic research for Faculties of Behavioural and Social Sciences in the Netherlands](https://doi.org/10.5281/zenodo.7583831){target="_blank"} (p.8) you should include the published (or accepted) manuscript or publication in your package.
+-   According to the instructions in the [Guideline for the archiving of academic research for Faculties of Behavioural and Social Sciences in the Netherlands](https://doi.org/10.5281/zenodo.7583831){target="_blank"} (p.
+8) you should include the published (or accepted) manuscript or publication in your package.
 -   Additionally, it is stated that you "must include a brief description of the problem definition, research design, data collection (sampling, selection and representativeness of informants) and methods used.
 An electronic version of the published manuscript will generally suffice."
     -   Check that your manuscript contains this information.
 -   Make sure the manuscript is saved in a [sustainable file format](https://dans.knaw.nl/en/file-formats/){target="_blank"}, most likely a .pdf.